Winverse03/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4: This script that lists environment variables.
 5: This script lists all local variables and environment variables, and functions.
 6: a script that creates a new local variable.
+8: This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.